NFL LEGEND JIM BROWN: HE RAN AGAINST THE WIND!

 The fundraiser would be held at the PIER 7 on the SW Waterfront.
 I invited Congressman Lou Stokes (D-Ohio) an Vinnie Cohen.
 Stokes and Jim were good friends during his great playing days in Cleveland and Vinnie was his roommate at Syracuse.

-As luck would have it Avatus was now a successful businessman and he was called out of town for an important business meeting on the day of the fundraiser.
+As luck would have it Avatus was now a successful businessman and he was called out of town at the last minute for an important business meeting on the day of the fundraiser.
 Avatus died a year later–I tried.

 Lenny Moore of the Baltimore Colts is considered one of the most electrifying players to ever play in the NFL.
 The tandrem of QB Johnny Unitas, WR Raymond Berry, TE John Mackey and WR/RB Lenny Moore was considered the most dangerous offense in the entire NFL in the 60s.

 When the Cleveland Browns returned to Baltimore after a 12 year absense it was the homecoming of homecomings.
-Jim Brown traveled from California to Baltimore to maintane his ties with owner Art Modell.
+Jim Brown traveled from California to Baltimore to maintain his ties with owner Art Modell.

 Lenny Moore made his home in Baltimore after his career was over.
 He was a fan favorite during and after his playing days.
 The Baltimore Raven players loved him and confided in him.
 Jim tried to maintain his locker room presence but found it difficult traveling from California to Baltimore for home games.

 He became paranoid about Lenny’s presense in the locker room with the players.
-He spreaded the word Lenny was telling lies about him to the players.
+According to Lenny, Jim was spreading the word Lenny was telling lies about him to the Raven players.

-When Lenny called to ask me to come to Baltimore, I had no clue that Jim would stoop that low to spread that kind of gossip about one of the nicest brothers in pro sports.
+When Lenny called to ask me to come to Baltimore for lunch, I had no clue that would be about a misunderstanding between him and Jim Brown.
+Lenny is one of the nicest brothers in pro sports.
 He was truly a man of integrity.
+It was an easy truce for me to settle.

 I introduced the University of Maryland All-American running back Lamont Jordan to Lenny at one of my Kids In Trouble Christmas toy parties at Union Station.
 Lenny told him, ” If you need any advice heading into the NFL, I am just a telephone call away in Baltimore”.

 Jordan was drafted by the New York Jets and later signed a multi-million dollar contract with the Oakland Raiders.
 He squandered millions of dollars away on drugs and prositutes listening to John Thompson and Doc Walker.
 Lenny was just a telephone call away.
-Sad to say, “A fool and his money are soon parted” Jordan returned home a broken man, but he seems to have recovered.
+Sad to say, “A fool and his money were soon parted”, Jordan returned home a broken man.

 UNION STATION KIDS IN TROUBLE CHRISTMAS TOY PARTY: GEORGE NOCK (NFL)-LAMONT JORDAN (MD.
-U)-LAWRENCE WADE (EASTERN HS)-STANDING: BERT RANDOLPH SUGAR (BOXING)-SAM JONES (NBA)-HBELL & LENNY MOORE (NFL)
+U)-LAWRENCE WADE (EASTERN HS)-STANDING: THE LATE BOXING HISTORIAN BERT RANDOLPH SUGAR (BOXING)-SAM JONES (NBA)-HB (KIT) & LENNY MOORE (NFL)

 There were several other incidents in media and politics I had to step in and call a truce on Jim’s behalf.
-There were sports media personalities like James Brown, he thought it was funny to introduce himself as not the Jim Brown who tossed women over baconies.
+There were sports media personalities like James Brown (CBS), he thought it was funny to introduce himself as not the Jim Brown who tossed women over baconies.
 This was all done during a sports media panel discussion on the campus of the University of the District of Columbia (before CBS).
-I took James aside after the panel discussion was over and told him, “Your introduction was not funny and as a black man you shown no respect.”
+I later spoke with James after the panel discussion and I told him, “Your introduction was not funny and as a black man you shown no respect.”

 There was USA Today sports columnist Jon Saraceno.
 He wrote a column saying, “Jim Brown will always be a hero to blacks, but he does not deserve their admiration.
 His domestic violence abuse of black women is shameful.”

 This was not Saraceno’s call, he had never walked in Jim Brown’s shoes or any other black man in America.
-He should have checked the history of white men and their abuse of black women long before Jim Brown (not to deny Jim had some issues).
+He should have checked the history of the slave owners and their abuse of black women long before Jim Brown (This was not to deny Jim had some abuse issues with women).

 I called Saraceno out and invited him on sports talk radio to discuss Jim Brown’s abuse of black women.
 I wanted to know, what did he know and when did he know it as it related to Jim’s abuse of black women?